Frequently Asked Questions

 How can I obtain information about off-campus housing?

-Does the Housing License Agreement cover housing during Thanksgiving, winter, fall, spring and summer breaks?
+Does the Housing Contract cover housing during Thanksgiving, winter, fall, spring and summer breaks?

 During Thanksgiving and fall and spring breaks, residents can stay in their rooms without extra charges as all residential halls remain open.